infinitered/ignite/docs/Components-Button.md

 [Back to all components](./Components.md)

 The `Button` component is a wrapper around the [`Pressable`](https://reactnative.dev/docs/pressable) component.
 Any prop that can be passed to `Pressable` can be passed to `Button` and it will be forwarded. `Button` renders a button with given text in a [`Text`](./Components-Text.md) component or children.
-It allows you to specify the preset style of the button, you can override both the `Pressable` and `Text` style.
+It allows you to specify the preset style of the button, you can override both the `Pressable` and `Text` styles.

 ```tsx
 <Button